bbbbbr/gimp-tilemap-gb/README.md

 * Image must be indexed color and not have more colors than output format supports

 ## Known limitations & Issues:
+* GBMB Export does not yet auto-populate the Location Format, so it must be done manually.

 ## GIMP usage hints: